-- The average weekly cost of a minimum healthy food basket in 2018 has fallen by 4.4% since 2016. - Low income households need to spend between 14% and 33% of their take-home income to buy a healthy minimum essential food basket.
-This is dependant of household composition and location - Food costs rise as children grow older, food is a significant cost for households with an adolescent.
-The cost of food for a teenager was almost double the cost of food for a pre-school child. - Food costs are more expensive for rural households with the exception of the single adult
+- Low income households need to spend between 12% and 32% of their take-home income to buy a healthy minimum essential food basket.
+This is dependent on household composition and location - Food costs rise as children grow older, food is a significant cost for households with an adolescent.
+The cost of food for a teenager was more than double the cost of food for a pre-school child. - Food costs are more expensive for rural households with the exception of the single adult - Households receiving state benefits spend a larger percentage of take home income on the food basket than households with an employed adult.

-- Households receiving state benefits only spend a larger percentage of take home income on the food basket than households with an employed adult. - This research highlights the challenges when trying to balance buying a healthy food basket with other weekly household expenses. - Meat, breads and cereals, dairy products, fruit, and vegetables account for the largest share of the food basket. - Spending on restaurants, cafes, fast food, takeaways and visitors are an important part of the food basket highlighting the social and cultural aspects of food.
+- This research highlights the challenges when trying to balance buying a healthy food basket with other weekly household expenses. - Meat, breads and cereals, milk, cheese, eggs, fruit, and vegetables account for the largest share of the food basket. - Spending on restaurants, cafes, fast food, takeaways and visitors are an important part of the food basket highlighting the social and cultural aspects of food.
 It ensures that households can participate in activities that are considered to be part of everyday life.

-To download a copy of the full report and infographic visit www.safefood.eu
+To download a copy of the full report and infographic visit www.safefood.net/professional